IGS Council Election: Term 2022 to 2026

 Mr Zannoni’s vision is for geosynthetics to become a pivotal technology in infrastructure- related industry as their resiliency compared to natural materials delivers more reliable environmental protection through sustainable solutions.
 The IGS can become the flywheel and the apex of this increasingly complex industry, consolidating many years of technological advancement and providing a solid framework rooted in technical know-how.
 As Vice President, Mr Zannoni would strive to ensure that geosynthetics are adopted worldwide; referenced by end-users, governments and engineering practitioners, all recognising the sustainability benefits they bring.

-IGS Council Nominees
+Newly Elected IGS Council Members

 Dr. Dimiter Alexiew

 I have been active in geotechnics and geosynthetics for about 35 years: both a profession and a passion.

 I earned my Dipl.-Ing.
 TU in Civil Engineering in 1978 in Sofia.
 Then I worked at the Geotechnical Department of the Bulgarian Engineering Institute and as assistant professor for geotechnics, and at the Bavarian Geotechnical Institute.
 I got my Doctor in Geotechnics in 1990.

 For 25 years, I was Head of Engineering and Technical Director of Huesker Synthetic.
 In 2018, I founded my own Consultancy for Geosynthetics & Geotechnics.

 My activities over the years: design and consultancy of a wide range of projects worldwide, some of them pioneering; design procedures, novel geosynthetics and testing devices; several inventions; co-authoring of codes, standards and books; about 240 peer-reviewed publications; more than 100 lectures.